 Addiction in the Armed Forces: Getting Help

-Unfortunately, drug and alcohol abuse disproportionately affects members or ex-members of the Armed Forces.
+Unfortunately, drug and alcohol abuse disproportionately affect members or ex-members of the Armed Forces.
 This is generally true for all ranks and professions within the Armed Forces, although those who have undertaken combat duties are particularly at risk.

+Over the last decade, the Armed Forces have improved access to addiction treatment for both members and ex-members, although the situation is far from perfect.
 For instance, many current members of the Armed Forces may be afraid to seek out treatment for drug or alcohol addiction through fear of being punished.

 This fear is often well-founded because members of the Armed Forces who fail a drug test are often routinely expelled from their duties.
 This expulsion is often automatic, permanent and without any right to appeal the decision.